heiswayi/heiswayi.nrird.com/_posts/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 ### Besides MySQL Workbench, I also installed phpMyAdmin

 Previously, I rarely use MySQL Workbench.
 Most of the time, I use phpMyAdmin.
+Another alternative is you can use [Adminer](https://www.adminer.org/) - Database management in a single PHP file.

 Go to [phpMyAdmin download page](https://www.phpmyadmin.net/downloads/), as for me I chose [phpMyAdmin-4.5.0.2-english.zip](https://files.phpmyadmin.net/phpMyAdmin/4.5.0.2/phpMyAdmin-4.5.0.2-english.zip).
 Extract the archive into the Apache `htdocs` folder and rename `phpMyAdmin-4.5.0.2-english` into `phpmyadmin`.
 You should have a path like this; `C:\Apache24\htdocs\phpmyadmin`.